novnc/websockify/README.md

 does not contain actual data but is simply a notification that there is new data available.
 Several rQ* methods are available to read binary data off of the receive queue.

+The Websock API is documented on the [websock.js API wiki page](https://github.com/kanaka/websockify/wiki/websock.js)

 See the "Wrap a Program" section below for an example of using Websock and websockify as a browser telnet client (`wstelnet.html`).